JeffreyRodriguez/Liberator12k/Receiver/Lower.md

 ## Technical Notes

 ### Trigger Pull
-File, sand smooth, and oil any friction surfaces that are dragging.
+File, sand smooth, and lube any friction surfaces that are dragging.